pavlovic265/265-gt/README.md

 This means you can use gt as a drop-in replacement for git while getting the benefits of gt's enhanced commands.

-## ⚠️ Known Issues

-### Terminal Display Issues with Rebase

-When using `gt cont` (which runs `git rebase --continue`), the terminal display may become corrupted if your git editor is set to vim.
-This is a known issue with vim's terminal handling during rebase operations.

-**Automatic Fix:**
-`gt cont` automatically runs `stty sane` after the rebase operation to reset terminal settings and fix display issues.
-This means you don't need to manually reset your terminal after using `gt cont`.

-The issue occurs because vim changes terminal settings during the rebase process and doesn't restore them properly when exiting.

 ## 📖 Command Reference